Originally published on October 26, 2022 Reading time: 25 minutes

 I start walking after her, observing the sparse houses of the old English village.
 If it weren’t for the roundabouts and the flashing lights at the crosswalks, I bet it would be the same as a century ago.
 Just one pub, a post office, and less than one hundred souls.

 My daughter’s call rescues me for the second time in a couple of minutes.
-After hearing her voice, I quickly spin towards my mother’s house and take some steps, faster and faster.
-I am out of breath when I reach the door: I realize that I ran as fast as I could for the last two-hundred yards.
+After hearing her voice, I quickly turn around and take some steps, faster and faster.
+I am out of breath when I reach the door: I realize that I have ran as fast as I could for the last two-hundred yards.
 Damn, I would have preferred not remembering.
 But how could I forget those memories?
 Now, the hardest part is to avoid telling the truth to Julia and to keep her away from that place.

 Now she’s reading a book on the couch, while I’m sitting on the rocking chair that belonged to my family for generations.
 Mom said that my father used to sit here very often, telling me stories before putting me to sleep.
-Too bad he died so soon, I only have faint memories about him.
+Too I only have faint memories about him.

-Suddenly, while holding the armrest, the notion of that ancient wood, which probably could come from the woods on the back of the cottage, scares me.
+Suddenly, the notion of that ancient wood, which probably could come from the woods on the back of the cottage, scares me.
 I fight the urge to jump from the chair, clenching my fists, so I get up as calm as I can, and head to the bathroom.
 I close the door and wash my face.
-I try to think of something else, but my mind keeps focusing on that house, on that night.
+I try to think of something else, but my mind keeps focusing on that house, uphill, on that night.
 How could I forget?

-It was the third or fourth time that I saw him walking on that footpath, always with a bucket in his hand.
-I kept asking myself what the heck he was doing down there, so at the end I couldn’t resist and went after him, taking care not to be seen.
+It was the third or fourth time that I saw him walking on that same footpath, always with a bucket in his hand.
+I kept asking myself what the heck he was doing down there, so at the end I couldn’t resist and went after him, careful not to be seen.

 The trail led to a little stream in the underwood, surrounded by mossy rocks.
 There wasn’t much sunlight because of the tall trees.
-I had been there several times before, but I never liked that place very much: there were no animals or birds to watch.
-I thought that a wood had to be fun, but this one –the only one I knew– was just too quiet.
+I had been there several times before, but I have never liked that place: there were no animals or birds to watch.
+I thought that woods had to be fun, but this one –the only one I knew– was just too quiet.

 He kept throwing rocks for a while, but then, eventually, he looked at a pebble for a little longer, and put it in the bucket.

 He did that for a while, maybe half an hour.
-He collected about ten stones, while the vast majority of the discarded ones were forming a new tiny hill, a few yards away.
-He turned around and went all the way back to the footpath, then up to the main road, and to his home.
+He collected about ten stones, while discarding the vast majority of them, which now formed a new tiny hill, a few yards away.
+Eventually he got up, turned around, and went all the way back to the footpath, then to his home.
 I reached the area where he was “working”, and looked around for something odd that could give me any clue.
-Nothing: there were just pebbles all around, some mustier than others.
+Nothing: there were just pebbles all around, some mossier than others.

 He put down the hamper and, this time, he got down on his knees; it must have been painful because it took a while to get in position.
 He started to peruse the grass with two hands, as if he was flipping the pages of a book.
 From my hideout, behind the trees, I couldn’t figure out what he was doing because of the tall grass.

-After a few minutes, finally, he leaned over a bit, to better examine something, then he picked up a little shamrock from the ground.
+After a few minutes, finally, he leaned over a bit, to better examine something, then he picked up something and put it in the panier.
 He was looking for four-leaf clovers.

-That day he spent more time in the woods than usual, almost until dusk.
-He found only seven or eight cloverleaves—I wasn’t sure because I almost fell asleep a couple of times, it was so boring to look at him.
+That day he spent more time in the woods than usual, almost until dusk, but he found only seven or eight cloverleaves—it was so boring to look at him that I almost fell asleep a couple of times.
 He finally got up and went back home.
 I approached the clover field and sat there, looking for any clues.
 Nothing.
 Everything was perfectly regular.

-For me, at that point, that was a game, a mystery to solve.
-To figure out that case, I had to get closer to his home.
+For me, at that point, it was a game, a mystery to solve.
+I pretended to be Sherlock Holmes and, to figure out that case, I had to get closer to his home.